[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 The Federals seized the works near Fussell's Mill early on the 14th, but were met by two regiments of dismounted cavalry, and p481 when Field brought up a brigade of infantry, the enemy was flanked and forced to retire.13 The news of this reached General p482 Lee at Violet Bank, as he was preparing to start for church.14 With Kershaw gone and all the cavalry except Rooney Lee's division and Dearing's brigade on the way to northern Virginia, Lee of course had no troops to spare.
 His judgment told him that the Federal move might be a feint, but after assurance from Field that it was serious,15 he ordered two brigades of infantry from the Petersburg front.16 At the same time, and doubtless with the deepest regret, he directed Hampton to abandon his march to join Anderson and to hurry back to assist Field.17 Once again, the initiative enjoyed by the numerically superior enemy upset Lee's strategy.

-Going to Chaffin's Bluff in person on the morning of August 15,18 Lee found that except for some cavalry fighting on the Confederate left19 the Federals had not renewed the action that day, though they were manifestly very numerous and were fortifying.20 The enemy's delay gave Lee time to bring up the troops that had been ordered from the southside, together with a scratch brigade from Indicates a West Point graduate and gives his Class.Pickett's division.21 The infantry were extended somewhat to the left of Fussell's Mill, and Rooney Lee's cavalry took position on the Charles City road.
+Going to Chaffin's Bluff in person on the morning of August 15,18 Lee found that except for some cavalry fighting on the Confederate left19 the Federals had not renewed the action that day, though they were manifestly very numerous and were fortifying.20 The enemy's delay gave Lee time to bring up the troops that had been ordered from the southside, together with a scratch brigade from Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Pickett's division.21 The infantry were extended somewhat to the left of Fussell's Mill, and Rooney Lee's cavalry took position on the Charles City road.
 The situation was then about as shown on page 483.22

 [image ALT: missingALT]